-Healthcare providers may not clearly explain their diagnosis and treatment recommendations.
-Patients may not clearly express their fears and concerns about their headaches.
-Patients may also be so anxious that they don’t hear or understand what their healthcare provider is telling them.
-Healthcare providers often complain that they simply don’t have enough time to deal with all of the questions many patients ask.
-Unfortunately, patients may react by thinking that their healthcare providers are ignoring their needs and concerns.
+Accurate and open communication is the beginning of good medical care.
+This is especially true for patients with migraine disease and headache disorders because a correct diagnosis depends almost entirely on information the patient gives the doctor.
+Unfortunately, both doctors and patients can fail to express their thoughts clearly and accurately.
+Doctors may not clearly explain their diagnosis and treatment recommendations, and patients may not openly express their fears and concerns about their condition.
+Patients may also be so anxious that they don’t hear or understand what their doctor is telling them.
+Doctors often complain that they simply don’t have enough time to deal with all of the questions many patients ask.
+Unfortunately, patients may react by thinking that their doctors are ignoring their needs and concerns.

-Often, what healthcare providers say is very different from what patients hear.
-For example, a healthcare provider trying to reassure a patient that her headaches aren’t caused by a serious problem might say, “You don’t have any serious medical problems.”
-In response, the patient might think, “Oh no!
-Everybody thinks I’m faking my headaches.
-I can’t even find a healthcare provider who takes me seriously.”
-Or, if the healthcare provider explains that migraine is a condition caused by abnormal blood vessels in the brain, the patient might think, “Oh no!
+Often, what doctors say is very different from what patients hear.
+For example, a doctor trying to reassure a patient that their attacks aren’t caused by a serious problem might say, “You don’t have any serious medical problems.”
+In response, the patient might think, “Everybody thinks I’m faking my pain.
+I can’t even find a doctor who takes me seriously.”
+Or, if the doctor explains that migraine disease is a condition caused by abnormal blood vessels in the brain, the patient might think, “Oh no!
 My uncle died of a burst blood vessel in the brain.”

 1. Stay focused on the most important questions.

-Your healthcare provider may need to review old tests, order new tests, or confer with a colleague.
-Even if you don’t receive a specific headache diagnosis, this doesn’t necessarily mean that your headaches are caused by something serious or are not treatable.
+It’s important to understand your diagnosis.
+Ask your doctor directly, “What’s causing my attacks?”
+You should understand, though, that you may not get an answer during your first visit.
+Modern medicine is very good at figuring out what you don’t have.
+With migraine disease and headache disorders, it is often more difficult to figure out what you do have.
+Migraine and headache disorders are diagnosed by matching your description to typical patterns.
+When your migraine or headache pattern is not typical, this can be difficult.
+Your doctor may need to review old tests, order new tests, or confer with a colleague.
+Even if you don’t receive a specific diagnosis, this doesn’t necessarily mean that your migraine attacks or headaches are caused by something serious or are not treatable.
 You can help by understanding as much as possible about headache types and what causes them.
 On the other hand, if you don’t describe your symptoms accurately, it might delay diagnosis.
 If, for example, you say your headaches come back several hours after treatment when you really have rebound headaches (which are caused by medication overuse), proper diagnosis and treatment might be delayed.

 3. Share your concerns and reactions.